Lucas Leiva

 Lucas Pezzini Leiva (born 9 January 1987), known as Lucas or Lucas Leiva (/pt-BR/), is a Brazilian former professional footballer who played as a defensive midfielder for Grêmio, Liverpool, Lazio and the Brazil national team.

 Lucas began his career as a box-to-box midfielder at Grêmio, where he won the Campeonato Gaúcho in 2006 and 2007.
-In July 2007 he moved to Liverpool, where he played 347 professional matches over the course of a decade, winning the League Cup in 2012.
+In July 2007 he moved to Liverpool, where he made 346 appearances over the course of a decade, winning the League Cup in 2012.
 Between 2010 and 2016, Lucas led the Premier League in tackles per game five times in six seasons.
-He has the second most tackles in Premier League history, and has made the 5th most Premier League appearances among fellow Brazilians.
+He has the second most tackles in Premier League history, and has made into the top 10 for most Premier League appearances by Brazilians.
 He joined Lazio in 2017, winning a Coppa Italia title before briefly returning to Grêmio in 2022.

-A full international since 2007, he has earned 24 caps and represented Brazil at the 2008 Olympics and 2011 Copa América, winning a bronze medal at the former.
+A Brazilian international from 2007 to 2013, he has earned 24 caps and represented Brazil at the 2008 Olympics and the 2011 Copa América, winning a bronze medal at the former.
 He also captained the under-20 team to victory in the 2007 South American Youth Championship.

 Club career

 Grêmio

 Born in Dourados, Mato Grosso do Sul, Lucas began his career at Grêmio as a midfielder in 2005.
 The following year was a successful year for him, as Grêmio won the Rio Grande do Sul state championship (the Campeonato Gaúcho) for the first time since 2001, and also came third in the Campeonato Brasileiro Série A. Lucas also became the youngest player ever to receive Placar magazine's Bola de Ouro (Golden Ball), given to the best player in the Campeonato Brasileiro – an honour previously won by the likes of Zico, Falcão, Careca, Alex, Romário, Robinho, Kaká and Carlos Tevez.

-His form in 2006 led to reported interest from many major European clubs including offers from top Spanish clubs and Internazionale.
+His form in 2006 led to reported interest from many major European clubs including Milan, Palermo, Manchester United, Inter Milan, Juventus, Atlético Madrid and Barcelona.
 It was Liverpool that proved most attractive to the player, however, and on 13 May 2007, the club confirmed they had signed the player from Grêmio before the start of the 2007–08 season.
 The transfer fee was in the region of £6 million.

 Liverpool

 2007–2009

 On 26 July 2007, he was officially unveiled as a Liverpool player for a fee of £5 million and was given international clearance to compete in the final of the Barclays Asia Trophy.

-By late November, manager Rafael Benítez gave Lucas his chance to start a game in the Liverpool midfield after easing him in during his first few months at the club.
-Lucas scored his first goal for Liverpool on 27 January 2008 when he curled a 25-yard shot into the top corner during an FA Cup match against Havant & Waterlooville, becoming the first-ever Brazilian to score for Liverpool.
+By late November 2007, manager Rafael Benítez gave Lucas his chance to start a match in the Liverpool midfield after easing him in during his first few months at the club.
+Lucas scored his first goal for Liverpool on 26 January 2008 when he curled a 25-yard shot into the top corner in a 5–2 win against Havant & Waterlooville in the FA Cup, becoming the first-ever Brazilian to score for Liverpool.